 Red meat is eaten less often than dairy or fish in the Mediterranean diet.

-A very controversial area in the field of nutrition is indeed the health benefits of red meat.
+The health benefits of red meat is a very controversial area in the field of nutrition.
 It is true that red meat has been linked with various diseases including cancer, particularly bowel cancer according to a report from the World Health Organisation (WHO).

-However, health risks are mainly related to processed meat and factory raised animals.
-These animals are fed on grain and may also be given hormones and antibiotics that are not natural for them.
+However, factory raised animals and processed meat are related to health risks.
+The animals are fed on grain and are given hormones and antibiotics that are not natural for them.